Year B: The Solemnity of the Most Holy Trinity

 Discussion Questions:

-1. In this passage the sight of the risen Jesus brought some to worship, but others doubted.
-Where in your life do you recognize Jesus has risen and where does doubt arise for you?
-Explain
+- In this passage the sight of the risen Jesus brought some to worship, but others doubted.
+Where in your life do you recognize Jesus has risen, and when do you experience doubt?

-2. The disciples are to go to “all nations” for the real God is a universal reality and not the household God of one tribe or one nation.”
+- The disciples are to go to “all nations”, for the real God is a universal reality and not the household God of one tribe or one nation.”
 Where do you extend yourself in faith-relationships beyond your personal religious identity?
 Is this important?

-4. When have you had or observed an experience of Trinitarian relationship?
-Not the theological explanation but, when has the mystery of God as “oneness and at the same time, uniqueness”, been a part of your relationship experience?
-Describe what occurred to you, or what happened.
+- When has the mystery Trinity, God as “right relationship, oneness, and at the same time uniqueness”, been a part of your relationship experience?
+Describe what happened, or what occurred to you.

 Biblical Context